 When conservative measures fail and pain in a specific joint disables an active individual, surgery may restore comfort and the ability to pursue normal activities.

 Among the advantages of HSS’ team approach is that decisions about surgical procedures can be well considered – over a span of years, if necessary.

 The best candidate for surgery is a patient whose daily life has been interrupted to a great degree, like patients who can't walk more than a block or awaken from sleep with pain in the affected joint.
 Surgery can help restore the quality of daily living.

 The type of surgery recommended will depend on a patient’s age, activity level, and the joint involved.

 There are same-day procedures – like arthroscopy – that are right for some painful conditions.
 Hip resurfacing is a procedure may not be right for everyone – especially women – but which can create significant relief for those for whom it is an appropriate procedure.
 When appropriate, total joint replacements are available for almost every joint in the body.

-Hospital for Special Surgery performs more hip surgeries and more knee replacements than any other hospital in the United States.
-HSS surgeons helped develop the modern total knee replacement.
+HSS performs more hip surgeries and more knee replacements than any other hospital in the United States.
+Our surgeons helped develop the modern total knee replacement.
 The smaller instruments, surgical techniques, and regional anesthesia necessary for minimally invasive joint replacement were all pioneered at HSS.

-Today more and more younger patients, especially ones who have been active in sports their whole lives, are turning to Hospital for Special Surgery for joint replacement options not always available elsewhere.
+Today more and more younger patients, especially ones who have been active in sports their whole lives, are turning to HSS for joint replacement options not always available elsewhere.

-Learn more about joint replacement surgery at HSS, including articles, videos, and expert interviews on HSS.edu, which can help you understand more about joint replacement.
+Learn more about joint replacement surgery at HSS, including articles, videos, and expert interviews which can help you understand more about joint replacement.